 4) Bringing innovators together through collaboration technology: High performers work best when surrounded by those who complement their innovative thinking.
 Using technology such as video communication makes it exponentially easier for teams to collaborate with each other and access knowledge from elsewhere.
 Using video communication you can effectively “be there” and understand body language, facial expressions and so on.
 Using this technology you can effectively communicate with your global colleagues as well.

 5) Setting up processes for efficient knowledge management: You need to collect, access, and manage knowledge in ways that help teams learn and improve.
 High-performance teams will generate new Intellectual Property (IP) by learning from mistakes, making new discoveries and recombining existing solutions in new ways.
-Technology works to make all of this easier.
+The technology works to make all of this easier.

 6) Capturing, managing, sharing and applying knowledge: The ability to capture, manage, share and apply knowledge about innovation helps deliver significant value.
 Video collaboration helps to record and gather knowledge and capture interactions and discussions, as well as the context behind each innovative idea.